Configuration Reference¶

 string | Optional.
 Custom API endpoint |

-API keys are loaded from environment variables following each provider's convention (e.g. OPENAI_API_KEY, ANTHROPIC_API_KEY, OPENROUTER_API_KEY).
+API keys are loaded from environment variables following each provider's convention such as OPENAI_API_KEY, ANTHROPIC_API_KEY, and OPENROUTER_API_KEY.
 You can override per-model with the api_key field.

 Driftcut uses LiteLLM under the hood, so any LiteLLM-supported provider works.